Frederick Douglass: Reconstruction era

 In 1872, Douglass became the first African American nominated for Vice President of the United States, as Victoria Woodhull's running mate on the Equal Rights Party ticket.
 He was nominated without his knowledge.
 Douglass neither campaigned for the ticket nor acknowledged that he had been nominated.
 In that year, he was presidential elector at large for the State of New York, and took that state's votes to Washington, D.C.

-However, in early June of that year, Douglass's third Rochester home, on South Avenue, burned down; arson was suspected.
+Around midnight on June 2, 1872, Douglass's third Rochester home, on South Avenue, burned down; arson was suspected.
 There was extensive damage to the house, its furnishings, and the grounds; in addition, sixteen volumes of the North Star and Frederick Douglass' Paper were lost.
 Douglass then moved to Washington, D.C.

-Throughout the Reconstruction era, Douglass continued speaking, emphasizing the importance of work, voting rights and actual exercise of suffrage.
-His speeches for the twenty-five years following the war emphasized work to counter the racism that was then prevalent in unions.
+Throughout the Reconstruction era, Douglass continued speaking, emphasizing the importance of work for former slaves — "honest, unremitting and indefatigable work, into which the whole heart is put."
+Douglass also "sided with employers over racist unions and asked that they give the ex-slave opportunity".
 In a November 15, 1867, speech he said:

 A man's rights rest in three boxes.
 The ballot box, jury box, and the cartridge box.
 Let no man be kept from the ballot box because of his color.
 Let no woman be kept from the ballot box because of her sex.

 In an 1869 speech entitled "Our Composite Nationality," Douglass spoke in defense of Chinese immigration to the United States, their admission "as witnesses in our courts of law", their naturalization as citizens, and their right to vote and to hold office.
 This was at a time when even many fellow Republicans expressed anti-Chinese sentiment and opposed their immigration and the other rights that Douglass named.
 Describing the freedom to immigrate as a human right, Douglass argued, "I hold that a liberal and brotherly welcome to all who are likely to come to the United States is the only wise policy which this nation can adopt."

 Douglass spoke at many colleges around the country, including Bates College in Lewiston, Maine, in 1873.

 In 1881, at Storer College in Harpers Ferry, West Virginia, Douglass delivered a speech praising John Brown and revealing unknown information about their relationship, including their meeting in an abandoned stone quarry near Chambersburg shortly before the raid.

-Frederick Douglass House

-In 1877 Frederick Douglass bought a house in Washington, D.C., that included a big yard, as well as a studio where he did most of his work; he lived in this house from 1878 until his death in 1895, and it was named the Frederick Douglass National Historic Site.